-and that the NEB is improving with technology.31 However, these studies clearly imply that inefficient processes for producing corn (e.g., excessive reliance on chemicals and fertilizer or bad tillage practices) or for processing ethanol (e.g., coal-based processing), or extensive trucking of either the feedstock or the finished ethanol long distances to plant or consumer, can result in a NEB less than 1.0.
+reliance on chemicals and fertilizer or bad tillage practices) or for processing ethanol (e.g., coal-based processing), or extensive trucking of either the feedstock or the finished ethanol long distances to plant or consumer, can result in a NEB significantly less than 1.0.
+In other words, not all ethanol production processes have a positive energy balance.

 Long-Run Supply Issues.
-The sharp rise in corn prices that has occurred since July 2006 owes its origins largely to the rapid expansion of corn-based ethanol production capacity that has occurred in the United States since 2004.32 With 5.4 billion gallons of annual ethanol production capacity currently online (as of Dec, 29, 2006) and another 6.0 billion gallons of capacity under construction and potentially online by early 2008, the U.S. ethanol sector will need as much as 4.0 billion bushels of corn as feedstock in 2007/08.
-This would be an 86% increase from the 2.15 billion bushels of corn projected as ethanol feedstock in 2006/07.
-Such a strong jump in corn demand is highly unusual and could generate substantially higher prices.
-Such a price rally has already been signaled by the futures contract for July 2007 corn on the Chicago Board of Trade, which hit a contract high of \$4.13 per bushel in early November 2006.
+The sharp rise in corn prices that has occurred since July 2006 owes its origins largely to the rapid expansion of corn-based ethanol production capacity that has occurred in the United States since 2004.35 With 6.9 billion gallons of annual ethanol production capacity currently online (October 1, 2007) and another 7.6 billion gallons of capacity under construction and potentially online by early 2009, the U.S. ethanol sector is projected to need over 4.2 billion bushels of corn as feedstock in 2008/09 to service this capacity.
+This would be an 95% increase from the 2.15 billion bushels of corn projected as ethanol feedstock in 2006/07.
+Such a strong jump in corn demand is highly unusual and has already fueled substantially higher prices - for both current market prices (Figure 4) as well as for long-run projected prices.
+In its February 2007 baseline report, USDA projects U.S. farm-gate prices to remain in the \$3.30 to \$3.50 per bushel range through 2016.36

+Questions Emerge Surrounding Further Subsidy-Fueled Corn Ethanol Expansion.
 Market participants, economists, and biofuels skeptics have begun to question the need for continued large federal incentives in support of ethanol production, particularly when the sector would have been profitable during much of 2006 without such subsidies.
-Their concerns focus on the potential for widespread unintended consequences that might result from excessive federal incentives adding to the rapid expansion of ethanol production capacity and the demand for corn to feed future ethanol production.33 Such consequences include a rapid expansion of corn area (crowding out other field crops and agricultural activities) and the likelihood of both expanded fertilizer and chemical use and increased soil erosion.
-Growth in corn-forethanol use would reduce both exports and domestic feed use unless accompanied by offsetting growth in domestic production.
+Their concerns focus on the potential for widespread unintended consequences that might result from excessive federal incentives adding to the rapid expansion of ethanol production capacity and the demand for corn to feed future ethanol production.37 Such consequences include a rapid expansion of corn area (crowding out other field crops and agricultural activities) and the likelihood of both expanded fertilizer and chemical use and increased soil erosion.
+Growth in cornfor-ethanol use would reduce both exports and domestic feed use unless accompanied by offsetting growth in domestic production.

 Rapidly Expanding Corn Planting.
-As corn prices rise, so too does the incentive to expand corn production (whether by expanding onto more marginal soil environments or by altering the traditional corn-soybean rotation that dominates Corn Belt agriculture) at the expense of other crops (primarily soybeans) and agricultural activities.
-Further, corn production is among the most energy-intensive of the major field crops and an expansion would likely lead to an increase in fertilizer and chemical use and soil erosion.
+As corn prices rise, so too does the incentive to expand corn production (whether by expanding onto more marginal soil environments or by altering the traditional corn-soybean rotation that dominates Corn Belt agriculture), crowding out other field crops, primarily soybeans, and other agricultural activities.
+Large-scale shifts in agricultural production activities will likely have important regional economic consequences that have yet to be fully explored or understood.
+Further, corn production is among the most energy-intensive of the major field crops.
+An expansion of corn area would likely have important and unwanted